 Charred sausage is almost obligatory for a stubbies and thongs kind of BBQ.
 The one where the kids are running around under the sprinkler and parents are wilting in the heat.

-Slapped on a bit of white bread, smothered in sauce and washed down with a bear, BBQ sausages make a great low-fuss, low-budget meal.
+Slapped on a bit of white bread, smothered in sauce and washed down with a beer, BBQ sausages make a great low-fuss, low-budget meal.

 But they can be boring for a more formal get together.